-In this article, we will explain you the difference between the divorce decree and certificate, what they are useful for, and how to obtain them.
+Read below about the difference between the divorce decree and divorce certificate, what they are needed for, and how to apply for a certified copy.

 It is important not to confuse the divorce decree with the divorce certificate.
 A divorce decree is an official document granting the dissolution of a marriage, and it is issued by a Court of Law.
 This document includes all technicalities about how the divorce was completed, either in court trial or by settlement.
 The divorce decree includes terms of agreement on spousal support or alimony, child support, child custody and visitation, property division, etc. It may also contain information on agreed terms for life and health insurance responsibility, the restoration of the wife’s maiden name, and debt division.